Notice of Nominations for Office - 2022 Municipal & School Board Election

 Register to vote in the 2022 Ontario Municipal and School Board Election

-If you are an Ontario resident over the age of 18, you can visit MPAC’s www.voterlookup.ca to confirm or update your information in a few easy steps.
-You can also change your school support for electoral purposes and add names to your property address.
+If you are an Ontario resident over the age of 18, you can visit Online Voter Registration to confirm or update your information in a few easy steps.

 The upcoming year will be a busy one for Ontario voters, with the Ontario Provincial Election and Municipal and School Board Elections happening just a few months apart.
 Make sure you are on the list to vote in the 2022 Municipal and School Board Elections on October 24th.